-The process for adopting migratory game bird hunting regulations, which are set forth in title 50 of the Code of Federal Regulations in part 20 (50 CFR part 20), is constrained by three primary factors.
+The process for adopting migratory game bird hunting regulations, which are set forth at 50 CFR part 20, is constrained by three primary factors.

 Legal and administrative considerations dictate how long the rulemaking process will last.
-Most importantly, however, the biological cycle of migratory game birds controls the timing of data-gathering activities and thus the dates on which these results are available for consideration and deliberation.
+Most importantly, however, the biological cycle of migratory game birds controls the timing of datagathering activities and thus the dates on which these results are available for consideration and deliberation.

 For the regulatory cycle, Service biologists gather, analyze, and interpret biological survey data and provide this information to all those involved in the process through a series of published status reports and presentations to Flyway Councils and other interested parties.
 Because the Service is required to take abundance of migratory game birds and other factors into consideration, the Service undertakes a number of surveys throughout the year in conjunction with Service Regional Offices, the Canadian Wildlife Service, and State and Provincial wildlifemanagement agencies.
-To determine the appropriate date limits for hunting seasons (which we refer to as frameworks) for each species, we consider factors such as population size and trend, geographical distribution, annual breeding effort, condition of breeding and wintering habitat, number of hunters, and anticipated harvest.
-After the frameworks are established, States may select migratory game bird hunting seasons within the Federal frameworks.
-States may always be more conservative in their selections than the Federal frameworks, but never more liberal.
+To determine the appropriate frameworks for each species, we consider factors such as population size and trend, geographical distribution, annual breeding effort, condition of breeding and wintering habitat, number of hunters, and anticipated harvest.